-- It means that the stakeholders of your organisation are aware of the ETHNA System and use its different blocks. - It is essential to carry out a constant communication process to support the development of the ETHNA System at the different levels of implementation. - > It is essential for the stakeholders of the organisation to have reasonable expectations and be able to maintain a balanced dialogue with your organisation. - It is recommended that your organisation should have an internal and external communication plan to promote the greatest possible awareness of the ETHNA System, in accordance with the guidelines provided in this report.
+- It means that the stakeholders of your organisation are aware of the ETHNA System and use its different blocks. - It is essential to carry out a constant communication process to support the development of the ETHNA System at the different levels of implementation. - It is essential maintain a balanced dialogue with your stakeholders to know and incorporate its reasonable expectations. - It is recommended that your organisation should have an internal and external communication plan to promote the greatest possible awareness of the ETHNA System, in accordance with the guidelines provided in this report.